AlanFNL/alanfnl/readme.md

 </p>

 <p>
-  Game development was my first step into coding, but web development is where I really found myself.

-  I love creating clean, smooth, and user-friendly experiences.
-I’d rather stay up all night chasing a tricky bug than leave it for later, always looking for better ways to do things and learning what’s new.

-  When I’m not coding, you’ll find me listening to Taylor Swift or Juice WRLD, cheering for Cristiano Ronaldo, or gaming and laughing with friends.
+Frontend-focused web developer with 3+ years experience.
+I love building smooth and clean interfaces, but when I’m not coding you’ll find me listening to Taylor Swift or Juice WRLD, cheering for Cristiano Ronaldo, or gaming with friends.
 </p>

 </div>